 Prime Minister Scott Morrison grilled about comments appearing to liken WA to cavemen

-Scott Morrison claims he never referred to people in Western as “cave people”, but Premier Mark McGowan has dodged questions about the issue during their joint press conference.
+Scott Morrison claims he never referred to people in Western Australia as “cave people”, but Premier Mark McGowan has dodged questions about the issue during their joint press conference.

 The Prime Minister has been in WA this week – for the first time in more than 200 days largely due to the state’s hard border – boasting about the fairer GST deal he got for WA and making a range of other promises as he went into unofficial election mode.